 Public release of data

-The government publicly releases offshore petroleum and greenhouse gas survey and well data.
+The Titles Administrator releases offshore petroleum and greenhouse gas survey and well data.
 This is done under the Offshore Petroleum and Greenhouse Gas Storage (Resource Management and Administration) Regulations 2011 (RMA Regulations).

 Data release dates

-Release dates for offshore petroleum and greenhouse gas data vary according to the information type and legislation under which the data was collected.
-Full details are in Parts 8 and 10 of the RMA Regulations.
+Release dates for offshore petroleum and greenhouse gas data vary according to the type of information and the legislation under which the data was collected.
+Full details are in Parts 8 (for petroleum) and 10 (for GHG) of the RMA Regulations.

 Open information